clarin-eric/oai-harvest-manager/README.md

 ([license](http://www.apache.org/licenses/LICENSE-2.0.html)),
 which implements the OAI-PMH requests.

-Sice version 2.0 its possible to extent the harvester with other protocols than OAI-PMH.
+Since version 2.0 its possible to extent the harvester with other protocols than OAI-PMH.

 # Basic Glossary